alphafox02/simcom_wwan-setup/README.md

-# Setup the Waveshare SIM7600G for Jetson Nano
+# Setup the Waveshare SIM7600G

 This guide is heavily adapted from the guide published on the waveshare site, available [here](https://www.waveshare.com/wiki/SIM7600G-H_4G_for_Jetson_Nano).